hustzxd/task1-PedestrianDetection/README.md

 > SSD for pedestrian detection in RAP dataset.

 ### Train
-- First download the fc-reduced VGG-16 PyTorch base network weights at: https://s3.amazonaws.com/amdegroot-models/vgg16_reducedfc.pth
+- First download the fc-reduced VGG-16 PyTorch base network weights and trained weights at [BaiduYun](https://pan.baidu.com/s/1kgyaVRlt6Fch4nScSsk1BA)

 - By default, we assume you have downloaded the file in the ssd.pytorch/weights dir: